Songtech-0912/notli-notes/src/Political Institutions.md

 * Second republic 1979 (US-like system)
 * Third republic was supposed to happen after military dictatorships, but never happened
 * Fourth republic - slightly modified presidential model
-	* Strong executive
+	* Strong executive, 2 four-year terms and with the authority to appoint ministers
-	* Bicameral legislature - House of Representatives and Senate
+	* Bicameral legislature - House of Representatives and Senate, Senate confirms presidential appointments
 	* Independent judiciary
 	* Constitutional rule of law